VIJAY-GADRE/Titanic_Survival_Prediction/README.md

 ## Steps

-- 1. Import the relevant libraries.
+- Import the relevant libraries.

-- 2. Preprocess the Raw Data:-
+- Preprocess the Raw Data:-
-    i.
-Variables of Interest
+-- Variables of Interest
     ii.
 Checking for Missing Values
     iii.
 Dealing with Missing Values
     iv.
 Descriptive Stats [all variables]